guillaumeblaquiere/log-to-sequential-task/README.md

 # Overview

-This repository presents 2 ways to implement an event driven architecture from events in Cloud Logging (typically, audit logs) to Cloud Tasks to control the delivery rate and invoke endpoints (when quotas apply).
+This repository presents 3 different ways to implement an event driven architecture from events in Cloud Logging (typically, audit logs) to Cloud Tasks to control the delivery rate and invoke endpoints (when quotas apply).
 1. Use Eventarc to invoke a Cloud Run service that reposts the event in Cloud Task
 2. Use Cloud logging sink to send events to PubSub and then to Cloud Tasks (using a task buffer and URL override).
+3. Hack the Eventarc configuration to mix the event capturing of Eventarc, and the simplicity of Cloud Task buffer

 This [article](https://medium.com/google-cloud/cloud-logging-events-add-rate-limiting-to-preserve-resources-573abe080f51)
 presents that repository and the problems it addresses*

 # Architecture schema

-Here a diagram to visualise the architecture
+Here a diagram to visualise the architecture.
+In red, it's the hack option, a mix between both

 ![log-to-sequential-task.png](log-to-sequential-task.png)

 # Deployment

-To deploy the 2 options, you can run the `command.sh` files.
+To deploy the 3 options, you can run the `command.sh` files.
 The tracked events are job completion in BigQuery (_these are the only audit logs activated by default and do not require extra configuration for this demo_)

 The pros and cons are discussed in the Medium article